History of homosexuality in American film: Early films and productions

-Sean Griffin, author or Tinker Belles and Evil Queens: The Walt Disney Company from the Inside Out, said Disney's cartoon Ferdinand the Bull (1939) is "not necessarily gay, but it's definitely queer".
+Sean Griffin, author of Tinker Belles and Evil Queens: The Walt Disney Company from the Inside Out, said Disney's cartoon Ferdinand the Bull (1939) is "not necessarily gay, but it's definitely queer".
 The short film depicts a "sleepy eyed bull who doesn't conform to expectations of masculinity".
 Nico Lang of Harper's Bazaar said Disney's 1941 film The Reluctant Dragon "is extremely queer, even if it's not necessarily gay".
 He also noted the inclusion of a gay couple (two male antelopes) in Zootopia.

 Early gender-role reversals

 The time period prior to the Hays code included gender role-reversal productions, most notably Charlie Chaplin's A Woman (1915), in which Chaplin dresses as a woman and plays with the affections of men.
 Films such as Miss Fatty (1915), featuring Fatty Arbuckle, and Sweedie (1914–16), starring Academy Award-winning actor Wallace Beery, created a comedic view of drag that audiences found entertaining.
 However, with the establishment of the Hollywood Production Code, drag depictions almost disappeared from mainstream commercial films.

 Various other notable drag films of the early to mid-20th century include: